linkwellken/chainlink-node-ops-eth2-deployment/README.md

 # ETH 2.0 Full Node deployment using docker-compose for teku and besu
 Short guide to deploy an ETH 2.0 full node with the besu execution client and teku consensus client on a single t3.xlarge EC2 instance in AWS using docker-compose.
 This guide is primarily for deploying full ETH 2.0 nodes for the use of Chainlink nodes, and does not include the validator client for staking.
 You can optionally deploy fluentd to monitor your docker containers and send the logs to one or multiple logging destinations.
+Refer to [this guide on fluentd](https://github.com/linkwellken/fluentd-splunk-cw-logging) if you choose to do so.

 ### Resources
 * https://docs.teku.consensys.net/en/latest/HowTo/Get-Started/Installation-Options/Run-Docker-Image/